austiezr/sfmta-data-analysis-ds/AWS_Lambda/Report_Generation/readme.md

 While this is meant to describe what the code is doing, it also gives a basic overview of our methodology.

 - Everything is started by calling `generate_report()` in `report_main.py`.
-After loading the environment variables it needs, it runs a query to get all unique route id's that were active for the day.
-It then calls `generate_route_report()` for each of those route id's, which does the following steps:
+After loading the environment variables it needs, it loads all bus location data up-front.
+It then calls `generate_route_report()` for each of the active routes, which does the following steps:
-	- First load the schedule, route definition, and bus location data for that route on that day.
+	- Load the schedule and route definition for that route on that day.
 	- Run the `clean_locations()` function, which does several cleaning steps (see the docstring for those specifics), and most importantly finds the closest stop on the route to each location report.
 	- Use that info to generate a list of times that each bus was at each stop. ( `get_stop_times()` )
 	- Calculate bunches and gaps by analyzing those times.
 If a stop did not see any buses for too long it was a gap, and any time two buses were too close to each other it was a bunch.
 Also track the total number of time intervals measured so we can get the percentages. ( `get_bunches_gaps()` )